nicholaschenai/ai-for-code/README.md

 ---
 # Challenges
 - Limitation of the model's input size, esp when you have a full codebase
+- "LLMs are bad at returning code in JSON" [aider](papers/aider.md)

 ---
 # Strategies